mkingopng/ubiquant/README.md

     env.predict(sample_prediction_df)   # register your predictions
 ```

-You will get an error if you submission includes nulls or infinities and
+You will get an error if your submission includes nulls or infinities and
 submissions that only include one prediction value will receive a score of -1.

 ## Timeline